SkyPilot: Manage all your AI compute#

 Much simplified interactive dev for K8s (SSH / sync code / connect IDE to pods)

-…and optimizing GPU costs, utilization, and scaling:
+…and optimizing GPU scheduling, utilization, and scaling:

 Advanced scheduling: Gang scheduling, multi-node jobs, and queueing